Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • Rooms 16–21 at the Cluny Museum are often closed; if this is the case during your visit, you'll need to backtrack to the entrance and climb the stairs to see the museum's final rooms.

-• The elevator to the Centre Pompidou's sixth-floor view terrace is now free.
+• The escalator to the Centre Pompidou's sixth-floor view terrace is now free.
 Nearby, the studio of sculptor Constantin Brancusi has closed.

 • After 75 years in operation, Paris' largest cabaret, the Lido, has shut down.
 Its building, directly on the Champs-Élysées, now houses a UGC multiplex cinema.